-While testing floor design software, we count every preloaded 3D object in each program’s library.
+While testing design software, we count every preloaded 3D object in each program’s library.
 Some apps, such as Punch Home & Landscape Design Premium, have thousands of items and include several styles of tables and windows of various lengths.
 Others, such as Sweet Home 3D, have basic objects, such as windows and doors, that can be added and then modified to your desired dimensions, though you can’t customize how they look.
-We found that programs with more objects in their libraries make it easier to set up and envision your finished design since the items serve as more than just basic place holders.
-These programs typically include more decorative items such as vases than can be placed on tables and windows treatments.
+We found that programs with more objects in their libraries make it easier to set up and envision your finished design since the items serve as more than just basic placeholders.
+These programs typically include more decorative items, such as vases, that you can place on tables as well as robust window treatment options.

-Most of the programs we tested allow you to increase the object library to include thousands more objects by importing items from popular third-party websites.
-SketchUp and Trimble 3D Warehouse are the most commonly used, and they have thousands of objects you can import into programs, such as TurboFloorPlan Home & Landscape Deluxe, for free.
+Most of the programs we tested allow you to subsidize their libraries with thousands more objects by importing items from popular third-party websites.
+SketchUp and Trimble 3D Warehouse are the most commonly used, and they have thousands of objects you can import for free.
 Most of the software are only compatible with one third-party library, but one of our top picks, Home Designer Suite, can import objects from both databases.